linqinluli/CSAPP-Cache-Lab/README.md

 # CSAPP-Cache-Lab
-details are shown in the report.
+Details are shown in the report.